Serie B

-The Serie B (/it/), officially known as Serie BKT for sponsorship reasons, is the second-highest division in the Italian football league system after the Serie A. It has been operating for over ninety years since the 1929–30 season.
+The Serie B (/it/), officially known as Serie BKT for sponsorship reasons, is the second-highest division in the Italian football league system after Serie A. It has been operating for over ninety years since the 1929–30 season.
 It had been organized by Lega Calcio until 2010 and the Lega B ever since.
 Common nicknames for the league are campionato cadetto and cadetteria, since cadetto is the Italian name for junior or cadet.

 History

 The first Italian football championships were composed of a small number of teams.
 It was in 1904 that the tournament expanded with the first edition of the Seconda Categoria (Second Category): this was a competition in which, on one side, the reserve teams of clubs affiliated with the Prima Categoria (First Category) participated, and on the other side, those provincial clubs that had recently joined the Italian Football Federation (FIGC).

 For the provincial teams, it wasn't enough to beat the reserve teams of the metropolitan clubs by winning the second-tier championship: they had to prove to a Federal Technical Commission that they had acquired a sufficient level of technical ability to compete with the first-team players of the Prima Categoria.
 Therefore, they were required to demonstrate this in a unique test match, not comparable to a play-off, a match against a Prima Categoria team in front of prominent football figures of the time.
 The first team to reach the honour, was Pro Vercelli in 1907, which even won the scudetto in 1908.

 The status quo was challenged by a federal official with a letter published in the football columns of La Gazzetta dello Sport in February 1912: according to him, there was no movement between the Prima Categoria and the Seconda Categoria, which had to bear the expenses of an entire season only to see them wasted by a single match against the reserve teams of the larger clubs.
 The official proposed the introduction of a promotion-relegation system, which immediately gained the support of many clubs.
 As a result, several proposals for changes to the current Championship Regulations were drawn up in preparation for the annual Federal Assembly.
 This mechanism was introduced by the Federal Assembly on 31 August 1912, when the Valvassori-Faroppa plan was approved.
 This plan modified the Italian football pyramid, turning the Seconda Categoria into the new Promozione (Promotion) championship and creating a dedicated championship for Reserve teams.
 Just as the Seconda Categoria had been managed in the past, the Promozione was entrusted to the Regional Committees, which the FIGC had established in 1909.